nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.14 List all macros : `listmacro`

-Displays information on the available macros in the terminal.
+The `listmacro` command displays information on the available macros in the terminal, which allows you to keep track of all macros currently in the McGymmy system.

 Format: `listmacro [macro]`